Untethered Recordings Using Datalogging Headstages

 Recording

-The headstage and Control Unit must also be set to the same RF channel and sampling rate, and session ID mode should be turned on for both.
+The headstage and control unit must also be set to the same RF channel and sampling rate, and session ID mode should be turned on for both.
 This will ensure that the headstage can be properly controlled by the MCU/Logger Dock; receiving Start/Stop commands and RF sync signals throughout the recording session.

 If you are also using an Environmental Control Unit (ECU) when recording, this must be added to your hardware devices when creating your zero-channel Workspace in the Workspace Editor.